 What Is ICE and How Does It Show Up in Schools?

-ICE stands for Immigration and Customs Enforcement and the federal agency responsible for enforcing immigration laws, including detaining and deporting people.
+Immigration and Customs Enforcement (ICE) is the federal agency responsible for enforcing immigration laws, including detaining and deporting people.
+In early 2025, the Trump Administration repealed protections that treated schools as “sensitive locations.”
+This means ICE can legally enter school grounds.

-How ICE might appear in school settings:
+How ICE might appear in school settings?

-• Showing up with a judicial warrant to look for a specific person.
+• Showing up with a judicial warrant to look for a specific person

-• Waiting near school drop-offs or bus stops to detain people.
+• Waiting near school drop-offs or bus stops to detain people

-• Requesting student information through local police or public records requests.
+• Requesting student information through local police or public records requests

 Even if ICE doesn’t enter a school building, unsafe policies and poor data practices can put students and families at serious risk.